Frequently Asked Questions about Voting

 Undocumented students are not citizens of the United States and are therefore ineligible to vote in elections.
 Undocumented students are advised not to register to vote and to support their chosen causes in other ways:

-- Become a BruinsVote volunteer.
+- Become involved with the BruinsVote organization.

 - Remind your friends to vote and engage in thought-provoking discussions.